datalad-handbook/book/docs/basics/101-122-sharelocal3.rst

 want to run by taking a look into the history of the dataset (in the shared dataset)

 .. runrecord:: _examples/DL-101-122-101
    :language: console
    :workdir: dl-101/DataLad-101

    # navigate into the shared copy
    $ cd ../mock_user/DataLad-101

+.. runrecord:: _examples/DL-101-122-102
+   :language: console
+   :workdir: dl-101/mock_user/DataLad-101
+   :emphasize-lines: 4

-   # let's view the history:
+   # lets view the history
    $ git log --oneline

-Ah, there it is.
+Ah, there it is, the second most recent commit.
 Just as already done in LINK RUN SECTION, take this checksum and plug it into a ``datalad rerun``
 command:

+.. runrecord:: _examples/DL-101-122-103
+   :language: console
+   :workdir: dl-101/mock_user/DataLad-101
+   :realcommand: echo "$ datalad rerun $(git rev-parse HEAD~1)"  && datalad rerun $(git rev-parse HEAD~1)

+"This was so easy!" you exclaim.
+DataLad retrieved the missing file content from the subdataset and it tried to unlock the output prior to the command execution.
+Note that because you did not retrieve the output, ``recordings/salt_logo_small.jpg``, yet, the missing content could not be unlocked.
+DataLad warns you about this, but proceeds successfully.

+Your room mate now not only knows how exactly the resized file came into existence, but he can also reproduce your exact steps to create it.
+"This is as reproducible as it can be!" you think in awe.